 - you changed something somewhere and errors spours

-The following steps should be done before asking for help to one of your colleagues:
+The following steps should be done before asking for help from one of your colleagues:

 Do not panic: you will sort it out!
-I know it seems you are loosing time, but please, see this as an opportunity to learn interesting things and improve your autonomy and independence.
+I know it seems you are losing time, but please, see this as an opportunity to learn interesting things and improve your autonomy and independence.

 Stay focused: if you have an error message, read it carefully.
-Try to understand its meaning before copy/pasting the entire message into Google.
-What does it talks about?
+Try to understand its meaning before copying and pasting the entire message into Google.
+What does it talk about?
 Missing file?
 Missing Class?
 Syntax error?
-Try to identify some keywords that can head you to the problem source (a class name, filename, module?) strip out the message from context dependent parts (content-type names, varibles, file positions) which are obviously only local to your environment and will pollute your searches heading to poor results!
+Try to identify some keywords that can head you to the problem source (a class name, filename, module?) strip out the message from context-dependent parts (content-type names, variables, file positions) which are only local to your environment and will pollute your searches heading to poor results!

 dump()below).
 Backtrace your function calls (hint: see